tudelft-iv/multi_sensor_calibration/README.md

 (Additionally, the optimization configurations are also able to determine the correspondences during optimization, however it is not recommended since it takes more time.)

 ## Road map
-- [ ] Test option to calibrate sensors with partial overlapping field of view:
+- [ ] Test option to calibrate sensors with partial overlapping field of view.
+- [ ] Include option to compute radar to radar errors in all configuration.
 - [ ] Remove PCL warnings in _lidar_detector_.

 ## License